Tax calendar: dates you need to put in your diary for 2023

 The tax year in Portugal is from January 1st to December 31st and the tax submission is normally available between April 1st and June 30th.
 When submitting the tax return – to be done mandatory online – you will have to include the crypto assets sales operations you had in the previous tax year.

 How much tax will I pay for the gains I made from selling cryptocurrencies?

-If you held the cryptocurrencies for a period of less than 365 days, and if you made capital gains, you will be subject to tax rate of 28%.
-If you aggregate this income to your others source of income, you will be taxed at the progressive tax rates and the tax rate will be the one corresponding to your income bracket.
+If you held the cryptocurrencies for a period of fewer than 365 days, and if you made capital gains, you will be subject to a tax rate of 28%.
+If you aggregate this income with your others source of income, you will be taxed at the progressive tax rates and the tax rate will be the one corresponding to your income bracket.

 Can I be punished if I don’t submit the tax return or do not include this information on my tax return?